Chipdelmal/MoNeT/docs/NetworkMetrics.md

 ### Other Metrics

-#### Diameter

-Longest shortest path in the network.
+* Diameter: Longest shortest path in the network.
 This would be to the most extreme shortest case of mosquito migration between nodes.

-#### Average Path Length

-Mean of the minimum paths between all the nodes.
+* Average Path Length: Mean of the minimum paths between all the nodes.
 Correlated to migration speed and, therefore, information flow in a network.

-#### Connected Components

-Clusters of nodes that are fully connected.
+* Connected Components: Clusters of nodes that are fully connected.
 In terms of mosquito movement we could ask ourselves the question: <i>How low does the migration rate between clusters have to be to consider two clusters connected/disconnected?</i>

-#### Clustering Coefficients

-How many of my neighbors neighbors are neighbors themselves?
+* Clustering Coefficients: How many of my neighbors neighbors are neighbors themselves?
 This gives us a measure of the local density of the network at any given node.

-#### Small Worlds

-Measurement of the efficiency of the network in transmitting information as it scales up in size.
+* Small Worlds: Measurement of the efficiency of the network in transmitting information as it scales up in size.

-#### Connectivity

-Nodes or edges that need to be removed to isolate parts of the network from each other.
+* Connectivity: Nodes or edges that need to be removed to isolate parts of the network from each other.

 <hr>